Insider Travel Guide: Incredible Getaways in Quebec 🇨🇦

 Here are some of the top things to do on any Quebec getaway:

-#1 Château Frontenac: Number 1 Attraction in Quebec
+#1.
+Château Frontenac: Best Attraction in Quebec

-As a UNESCO World Heritage Site, Old Quebec is a filled with historic buildings and charming narrow streets that are considered a living museum to Canada’s historic past.
 This neighbourhood is gorgeous and full of so many things to explore from dawn until dusk.
 Old Quebec City is not just a place—it’s an experience so be sure to explore the highlights of Old Quebec City while you’re in town.

 The best place to start your tour of Old Quebec city is Château Frontenac, which dominates the skyline and is perhaps the most iconic landmark in Quebec.